-As of March 31, 2022, the Company leases office space in Davis, CA, and Chatsworth, CA, as well as additional buildings, land and equipment.
+As of June 30, 2022, the Company leases office space in Davis, CA, and Chatsworth, CA, as well as additional buildings, land and equipment.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet; the Company recognizes lease expense for these short-term leases on a straight-line basis.
 The Company subleases a portion of the Davis office lease to a third party.
-During the three months ended March 31, 2022, the Company did not enter into new leases, and there are no leases that have not yet commenced as of March 31, 2022.
+In May 2022, the Company terminated its lease for office space in Chesterfield, MO effective August 1, 2022.
+The original lease term was scheduled to expire in May 2024.
+As a result, the Company paid \$47,000 in early termination fees during the three months ended June 30, 2022.
+During the six months ended June 30, 2022, the Company did not enter new leases.
+On July 1, 2022, the Company entered into an agreement to lease office space in Dallas, TX.
+As of June 30, 2022, this lease had not yet commenced.